Sharing data on Otways threatened species

 - Emma Bennett from Monash University is studying the value of using dogs in conservation.
 Are they better than humans at finding rare species?
 And are they more cost effective than other detection methods?
 She’ll be coming to the Otways to cast her eye over the volunteer Otway Conservation Dogs program to see how the dogs are performing.

-- Computer modelling being developed by Dr Matt Swan and collaborators at the University of Melbourne and Conservation Ecology Centre will help us predict which areas of habitat could be suitable for the range of threatened species in the Otways – so we know where to look for them, and what habitat we need to protect.
+- Computer modelling being developed by Dr Matt Swan and collaborators at the University of Melbourne and Conservation Ecology Centre will help us predict which areas of habitat could be suitable for the range of threatened species in the Otways – so we know where to look for them, and what habitat we need to prioritise for protection.

 - A group of researchers from the University of Melbourne, led by A/Prof Alan York, and DELWP have been studying how different fire regimes affect the species that live in the Otways – they’ve found a greater variety of burned states allows a greater range and number of species to occur, but this must be balanced with the need to conserve life and property.
 There is a sweet spot.